georchestra/docker/README.md

 In order to have Kibana up and running, you will need to:
 1. After Elasticsearch up and healthy, launch the command `docker compose exec -it elasticsearch bin/elasticsearch-reset-password -u kibana_system`.
 It will ask to fill a password for the `kibana_system` user.
-2. Uncomment and fill this password into the `.envs-elastic` file.
+2. Uncomment and fill this password into the `envs/.envs-elastic` file.
 3. Enable kibana server with `scale: 1` in `docker-compose.yml`.
 4. Start Kibana with `docker compose up -d kibana`.